 For Standard UA properties, between the date of sunset and the platform turndown (so July 1, 2023, to July 1, 2024), you will still have your existing access roles and be able to query historical data and reports in the user interface.
 You will also be able to export your data.

 This timeline still leaves plenty of time to export historical Universal Analytics data if you need to, but as mentioned in the very first article in this series, we advise you to consider how much historical data will actively be used and for which purposes.
 Exporting and storing all your historical data will involve some effort, so this shouldn’t be done just for the sake of keeping it.

-Top 6 Updates You Should Know About GA4
+Top 6 Updates You Should Know About Google Analytics 4

 GA4 will also continue to evolve as Google invests further into this technology.
 In the time since starting this series there have been many updates, including the following highlights: